The Entity: Remake

+In 2003, the film was unofficially remade and released in India as Hawa.

 In April 2015, it was announced that James Wan and Roy Lee were producing a remake for 20th Century Fox through their Atomic Monster and Vertigo Entertainment banners, respectively.
 The film would be written by Chad Hayes and Carey W. Hayes.
 In a 2020 interview, Carey Hayes commented that the screenplay had been completed, but that the project's future was undetermined following The Walt Disney Company's acquisition of 20th Century Fox.